Integrity Policy Enforcement (IPE)

 The active file is used to set a policy as the currently active policy.
 This file is rw, and accepts a value of "1" to set the policy as active.
 Since only a single policy can be active at one time, all other policies will be marked inactive.
 The policy being marked active must have a policy version greater or equal to the currently-running version.

 The update file is used to update a policy that is already present in the kernel.
 This file is write-only and accepts a PKCS#7 signed policy.
 Two checks will always be performed on this policy: First, the policy_names must match with the updated version and the existing version.
-Second the updated policy must have a policy version greater than or equal to the currently-running version.
+Second the updated policy must have a policy version greater than the currently-running version.
 This is to prevent rollback attacks.

 The delete file is used to remove a policy that is no longer needed.
 This file is write-only and accepts a value of 1 to delete the policy.
 On deletion, the securityfs node representing the policy will be removed.
 However, delete the current active policy is not allowed and will return an operation not permitted error.